z-maria-cloud/markdown-renderer/README.md

 This will become the website's homepage.
 The program will exit if no `homepage.md` is found.

-## Automatically generated table of content
+## Automatically generated table of contents

 A table of contents is automatically generated for every page thanks to a custom renderer rule.